schleif11/prototype-v3/tutorial-makecode.md

 ### Step 16

 The arcade screen is 160 pixels wide and 120 pixels tall.
 You want the food to pop up within this area.
-In the first **pick random** block, change the *x* value range from 10 and 160.
-In the second **pick random** block, change the *y* values in the range of 10 and 120.
+In the first **pick random** block, change the *x* values in the range to 10 and 160.
+In the second **pick random** block, change the *y* values in the range to 10 and 120.
 Test your game to make sure it works properly.

 ````blocks
 sprites.onOverlap(SpriteKind.Player, SpriteKind.Food, function (sprite, otherSprite) {